WMaia9/infoRates/docs/EVALUATION_Timesform.md

 A one-way analysis of variance (ANOVA) assessed whether temporal frame coverage significantly impacts action recognition accuracy.
 The analysis revealed:

-$$F(4, 500) = 38.50, \quad p < 0.001, \quad \eta^2 = 0.236$$
+$$F(4, 500) = 8.138, \\quad p < 0.001, \\quad \\eta^2 = 0.061$$

-The large effect size ($\eta^2 = 0.236$) indicates coverage accounts for 23.6% of variance in recognition accuracy, strongly rejecting the null hypothesis that accuracy is independent of temporal sampling density.
+The observed effect size ($\eta^2 = 0.061$) indicates coverage accounts for ~6.1% of variance in recognition accuracy, a statistically significant but relatively modest effect size compared to VideoMAE/ViViT.

 ### 3.2 Pairwise Coverage Comparisons

 Post-hoc pairwise comparisons using Welch's $t$-tests with Bonferroni correction ($\alpha = 0.005$ for 10 comparisons) revealed non-uniform degradation patterns across coverage transitions:

 **Non-significant transitions (high coverage)**:
-- 75% vs. 100%: $t(200) = 1.23$, $p = 0.219$, $d = 0.17$ (negligible effect)
+- 75% vs. 100%: t = 0.00, p = 1.00, d = 0.00 (ns)
-- 50% vs. 75%: $t(200) = 0.98$, $p = 0.328$, $d = 0.14$ (negligible effect)
+- 50% vs. 75%: t = -1.05, p = 0.296, d = -0.10 (ns)
-- 50% vs. 100%: $t(200) = 1.87$, $p = 0.063$, $d = 0.26$ (small effect, marginal significance)
+- 25% vs. 50%: t = -1.60, p = 0.110, d = -0.16 (ns)

 **Highly significant transitions (low coverage)**:
+- 10% vs 25%: t = -2.66, p = 0.00846, d = -0.38 (ns after Bonferroni)
+- 10% vs 50%: t = -3.75, p < 0.001, d = -0.53 (medium)
-- 10% vs. 25%: $t(200) = 4.21$, $p < 0.001$, $d = 0.59$ (medium-large effect)
+- 10% vs 75%: t = -4.46, p < 0.001, d = -0.63 (medium–large)
-- 10% vs. 100%: $t(200) = 8.12$, $p < 0.001$, $d = 1.14$ (very large effect)
+- 10% vs 100%: t = -4.46, p < 0.001, d = -0.63 (medium–large)
-- 25% vs. 50%: $t(200) = 5.67$, $p < 0.001$, $d = 0.80$ (large effect)

-This pattern demonstrates diminishing returns at high coverage (>50%) and exponential degradation below 25%, consistent with a Nyquist-threshold model where critical sampling rates depend on signal bandwidth.
+These results indicate that the most dramatic degradation occurs when coverage drops to 10%, whereas transitions involving 25% generally show smaller, sometimes non-significant differences after Bonferroni correction.
+The pairwise statistics above summarize these effects and pinpoint the most severe low-coverage transitions.
 Notably, accuracy differences between coverage levels of 50%, 75%, and 100% were not statistically significant, suggesting minimal gains beyond 50% coverage.
-In contrast, all comparisons involving 10% coverage showed highly significant differences with large effect sizes, particularly the 10% vs. 100% comparison which exhibits a very large effect size ($d = 1.14$), indicating a critical threshold in the 25–50% range.
+In contrast, comparisons involving 10% coverage show the largest effects (e.g., 10% vs 100% for TimeSformer: $d \approx -0.63$), indicating a critical threshold in the 25–50% range.

 ### 3.3 Stride Effect at Full Coverage

 Despite the pronounced accuracy variability across stride values at low coverage levels, when the full temporal content is available (100% coverage), stride does not significantly influence accuracy.
 The ANOVA conducted on per-class accuracies across stride levels at 100% coverage yielded:

-$$F(4, 500) = 0.12, \quad p = 0.975, \quad \eta^2 = 0.001$$
+$$F(4, 1005) = 0.958, \\quad p = 0.4298, \\quad \\eta^2 = 0.0038$$

-The negligible effect size ($\eta^2 = 0.001$, below the threshold for small effects) suggests that at full coverage, TimeSformer can effectively integrate temporal information regardless of the inter-frame sampling interval.
+The negligible effect size ($\\eta^2 = 0.0038$, below the threshold for small effects) suggests that at full coverage, TimeSformer can effectively integrate temporal information regardless of the inter-frame sampling interval.
 This null finding is consistent with recent findings on vision transformer robustness to positional variations and suggests that the model's attention mechanism exhibits temporal-order invariance when complete information is available.

 ### 3.4 Variance Heterogeneity Across Coverage Levels

 A critical finding is the substantial heterogeneity in aliasing sensitivity across action classes.
-The accuracy drop from 100% to 25% coverage exhibits high variability (mean $\mu = 0.079$, $\sigma = 0.109$, range: $[-0.102, 0.568]$), with a coefficient of variation of 1.38.
+The accuracy drop from 100% to 25% coverage exhibits high variability (mean $\mu = 0.06994$, $\sigma = 0.11118$, range: $[-0.14386, 0.38276]$), with a coefficient of variation of 1.5897.

 Levene's test for equality of variances confirmed that variance in accuracy is not homogeneous across coverage levels:

-$$F(4, 496) = 37.43, \quad p < 0.001$$

-Specifically, variance increases systematically as coverage decreases from $\text{Var} = 0.0022$ at 100% coverage to $\text{Var} = 0.0619$ at 10% coverage, a 28.5-fold increase.
+Levene's statistic = 4.2990, \\quad p = 1.99\\times10^{-3}.

+Variance by coverage (stride=8): 10%: 0.069896; 25%: 0.046165; 50%: 0.038610; 75%: 0.033227; 100%: 0.033227.

 This heteroscedasticity indicates that class-level factors (e.g., motion frequency content) modulate the magnitude of aliasing effects.
 Per-class accuracy variance provides a quantitative measure of how different action categories respond to temporal undersampling, with high-frequency actions exhibiting extreme variability while low-frequency actions maintain consistent performance.

 ![Figure 5: Variance Analysis](../evaluations/ucf101/timesformer/lagacy/per_class_distribution_by_coverage.png)